 Entries by Harold Weinbrecht

 This was a busy week for me with a council meeting and Lazy Daze.

-This was a busy and eventful week.
+Cary, NC – This week was a busy week.